 The LCR was introduced in stages from 1 January 2015, reaching 100 per cent in 2019.

-The Basel Committee was unable to finalise the detailed requirements for the NSFR in the initial text of Basel III.
+The Basel Committee was unable to finalise the detailed requirements for the NSFR in the initial text of Basel III though this has since been done.
 The objective of the NSFR is to establish a minimum amount of stable funding based on the liquidity characteristics of a bank's assets and activities over a one-year horizon.
 The aim is to ensure that longer-term assets are funded with at least a minimum amount of stable liabilities.

 The requirement is as follows: